tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 Tensorflow examples and produces predictions.
 In this mode, you can load any model (including non-TensorFlow models that don't use Example protos as inputs) as long as your custom function's input and output specifications are correct.

+With either AI Platform models or a custom prediction function, the What-If Tool can display and make use of attribution values for each input feature in relation to each prediction.
+See the below section on attribution values for more information.

 If you want to train an ML model from a dataset and explore the dataset and model, check out the [What_If_Tool_Notebook_Usage.ipynb notebook](https://colab.research.google.com/github/tensorflow/tensorboard/blob/master/tensorboard/plugins/interactive_inference/What_If_Tool_Notebook_Usage.ipynb) in colab, which starts from a CSV file,